 Is it the omnipresence of French?
 The cobblestone streets so reminiscent of Europe?
 The abundance of dimly lit restaurants or the Canadians’ innate bonhomie?
-Right alongside Paris and Venice —two quintessentially sentimental nations that, incidentally, saw tens of thousands of its residents emigrate to Montreal over the centuries— there is little doubt that Montreal is one of the world’s leading romantic cities.
+Right alongside Paris and Venice —two quintessentially sentimental nations that, incidentally, saw tens of thousands of its residents emigrate to Montreal over the centuries— there is little doubt that Montreal is one of the most romantic cities in the world.

 So on one hand, you have this deeply old-world-European-type of romance; on the other, you have a profoundly and well-documented sensualist society with a reputation that is not only well deserved but also historically accurate.